Tommy Hunter (footballer): Early career

 Tommy Hunter signed for Walsall Town in 1884.
 He failed to establish himself with Walsall Town but, as he was strong–running utility forward he was signed by Wolverhampton Wanderers FC in August 1886.
 Note: Matthews claims Hunter was at Walsall Swifts.
 Walsall Town and Walsall Swifts played on the same ground and amalgamated in 1888.

 Hunter made a fine start to his career with the Wanderers, scoring plenty of goals in the various friendly matches played by the club.
 He also claimed five goals in the FA Cup in his first season, including four–in–a match in a 14–0 win against Crosswell's Brewery on 13 November 1886.

 Season 1888–89

 Tommy Hunter, playing as one of the two winger' made his League debut on 8 September 1888, at Dudley Road, the then home of Wolverhampton Wanderers.
 The visitors were Aston Villa and the match ended in a 1–1 draw.

 He scored his first League goal on 22 September 1888 at Dudley Road when the visitors were Burnley.
 Hunter scored the fourth of Wolverhampton Wanderer's four goals as they won the match 4–1.

 Hunter appeared in 20 of the 22 League matches played by Wolverhampton Wanderers during the 1888–89 season and scored four goals.
-Playing as a winger (20 appearances) he was part of a midfield that achieved a big (three-League-goals-or-more) win on five separate occasions.
+Playing as a winger (20 appearances) he was part of a midfield that achieved a big (three-League-goals-or-more) win on five occasions.
 He also played in the 1889 FA Cup Final as Wolverhampton Wanderers lost to Preston North End 3–0.